 This is the story of how I won.
 This is the story of how I spoke out against wrongdoing that sought to hurt me fundamentally as a human being.
 I overcame these struggles with the fearlessness that has been given to me.
 The world is full of moral ambiguities and existential horrors.
-Yet I made the right decisions at the right time in such a way that I found success and happiness.
+Yet I made the right decisions at the right time in such a way that I created a better future for the world.

 During my junior year of college at Indiana University-Bloomington, I was also a physics-philosophy double-major with a pre-med track.
 I became interested in the purpose of a college education and doing research on the history/philosophy of education to find answers to questions I pondered such as: What is the purpose of volunteering/grades/extracurriculars/etc?
 Why do we learn the way we do?
 How do we use these classes to help us realize those things?
 I spoke w/philosophers, scientists, professors, and other professionals to gather information about these issues from them, too.
 I’ve written these topics on complacency, academic freedom, advice for incoming freshmen, and rhetoric in our models of learning.